-A directory of local organisations should be created and maintained, with up-to-date information.
+A directory of local organisations should be created and maintained, with up-todate information.
 Similarly, a range of venues should be identified and promoted, through the creation and maintenance of a directory, giving contact details, maximum numbers permitted etc.

-Recreational areas, such as the Recreational Ground, Donkey Park, and Millennium Green should be improved, and well promoted.
-We should connect with Sports England to seek funding, as well ask NLC to create plans for this to happen.
+Recreational areas, such as Brigg Recreation Ground, the Millennium Green and public play areas should be improved, and well promoted.
+We should connect with Sport England to seek funding, and also ask North Lincolnshire Council to create plans for this to happen.